sigmaSd/Eltrafico/frontend/traffictoll/README.md

 Frontend to eltrafico-tc that is similar to the origianl traffictoll

-It uses a toml config for the limits (with hot reload)
+It uses a yaml config for the limits (with hot reload)

 You can find an example of a config in *config.example.toml*

+The cli usage is the same as the original traffictoll (except you need to specify eltrafico-tc path), also this frontend should support the orignal yaml configs out of the box (WIP).

 ## Usage

 ```
-TC=$path_to_eltrafico_tc deno run -A ./traffictoll.ts config.example.toml
+TC=$path_to_eltrafico_tc deno run -A ./traffictoll.ts $netInterface config.example.toml
 ```